nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

-The main advantage to using `setImmediate()` over `setTimeout()` is `setImmediate()` will always be executed before any timers if scheduled within an I/O cycle, independently on how many timers are present.
+The main advantage to using `setImmediate()` over `setTimeout()` is `setImmediate()` will always be executed before any timers if scheduled within an I/O cycle, independently of how many timers are present.

 ## `process.nextTick()`: